7 Reasons not to visit Bangkok in Thailand

 3. Everyone’s loud in all the places in Bangkok

 Before we got into this one.
-I’m not an miserable lad who likes silence, I love festivals, concerts and football matches.
+I’m not a miserable lad who likes silence, I love festivals, concerts and football matches.
 However, the noise of the tourists and locals in Bangkok is on another level.

 I walked through one of the markets in Bangkok and a girl did the most random-longest-high-pitched-scream.
 I’ve never heard anything like it and she was one of the workers on that market stall.
 Even her workmates looked at her like, what the f**k are you doing.

-Visiting Bangkok you should know, there is a constant sound flow of horns beeping, people shouting and Chinese tourists going wild over taking ‘selfies’ at any opportunity.
+Visiting Bangkok you should know, there is a constant sound flow of horns beeping, people shouting and Chinese tourists going wild overtaking ‘selfies’ at any opportunity.

-Some of those in the queue seemed to get a little more privilege, I had to watch at least 5 boats set off, when my position at the front of the queue surely meant I should have been on the first boat.
+Some of those in the queue seemed to get a little more privilege, I had to watch at least 5 boats set off when my position at the front of the queue surely meant I should have been on the first boat.
 Crazy!
 After a day of walking around Bangkok, you can expect to feel like you have spent the day inside a washing machine.
 Headache, dizzy, ears ringing and stressed.
 Damm, you need the luxury of visiting the Thai islands.
-If you are not a big fan of constant loud noise, then this is definitely one of the reasons not to visit Bangkok!
+If you are not a big fan of constant loud noise, then this is one of the reasons not to visit Bangkok!